Got spare capacity in your warehouse? Fancy turning fresh air into cash? Well, read on because I have got an idea I would like to share with you.

 With almost unlimited potential, it follows that more products and more listings across more territories directly correlates to sales growth.
 This is both a blessing and a curse.
 Operations founded on a bit of fun are not generally geared to multi-million pound turnover and meeting the expectations of a demanding audience.
 It is not uncommon for the wheels to fall off, so how can the monster be tamed?

-The first step is to gain control of data and throughput (purchases, sales orders, finance) by implementing back office software such as 3EX.NET LITE.
+The first step is to gain control of data and throughput (purchases, sales orders, finance) by implementing software.
 Secondly, run everything on numbers – think margins, barcodes, SKUs, stock, processing costs and cashflow (see previous blog).
 Thirdly, (this is where you come in) remove the aggro and outsource fulfilment.
 I often wonder why proprietors dedicate so much time and energy on operational issues when they could be doing much nicer things.

 In the abstract, we now have a loose collection of players on the scene – sellers, buyers, software and people with redundant storage space.
 So, what’s the big idea?

 Well, these are the days of the crowd and anyone with spare cash, a bedroom, driveway or bric-a-brac can trade.
 If you have spare capacity in your warehouse, why not sell it?
 Become a fulfilment services provider.